 Contraception with an IUD

 A retroverted uterus does not prevent the insertion of an IUD either, although it may make it more complicated.
-However, if the retroversion of the IUD is due to a uterine pathology, you may not be able to use this type of contraception.
-In fact, certain pathologies such asendometriosis or fibroids are not compatible with the IUD, as the latter tends to increase the duration of periods and the intensity of bleeding.
+However, if the retroversion of the IUD is due to uterine pathology, you may not be able to use this type of contraception.
+In fact, certain pathologies such asendometriosis or fibroids are not compatible with IUDs, as they tend to increase the duration of menstrual periods and the intensity of bleeding.

-As far as sanitary protection is concerned, a retroverted uterus does not prevent you from wearing a cup or a period pants.
+As far as hygienic protection is concerned, a retroverted uterus does not prevent you from wearing a cup or menstrual panties.

-If you experience pain or discomfort, consult your gynecologist!
+In the event of pain or discomfort, consult your gynaecologist!

 What are the consequences of a retroverted uterus?

 Having a retroverted uterus has no particular consequences.
-For some women, however, pain may be experienced.
-In such cases, surgery may be considered.
+However, some women may experience pain.
+In this case, surgery may be considered.

 How can I get pregnant with a retroverted uterus?

-There's nothing more you can or can't do to get pregnant when you have a retroverted uterus!
+There's nothing more you can or can't do to get pregnant with a retroverted uterus!
 A retroverted uterus does not prevent you from having a baby.
-PMA can also be considered, just as much as for an anteverted uterus.
+PMA can also be considered, just as for an anteverted uterus.

 What is the normal position of the uterus?

-There is no normal position for the uterus: in the majority of cases, the uterus is anteverted, and in around 20 to 30% of cases, it is retroverted.
+There's no such thing as a normal uterine position: the uterus is anteverted in the majority of cases, and retroverted in around 20 to 30% of cases.
 This is by no means a malformation, just a difference in anatomy.